John Wallace (basketball)

 John Gilbert Wallace (born February 9, 1974) is an American former professional basketball player and current broadcaster on MSG Networks.
 He also hosts a live stream and podcast called "Power Forward w/ John Wallace" on SportsCastr.
 A 6' 8" forward, Wallace played seven seasons in the National Basketball Association (NBA), in addition to stints in Greece and Italy.

 A 1992 graduate of Greece Athena High School in Rochester, New York, Wallace led Syracuse University to the NCAA championship game against the Kentucky Wildcats during his senior season in 1996.
 After his college graduation, Wallace was selected with the 18th pick in the 1996 NBA draft by the New York Knicks.
 He played seven seasons in the NBA with the Knicks, Toronto Raptors, Detroit Pistons, Phoenix Suns, and the Miami Heat.

 Wallace is an executive board member of the Heavenly Productions Foundation, a 501c-3 charity based in Armonk, New York whose mission is to help children in need and in distress.

-His son, John Wallace Jr., also attended Greece Athena High School and was a member of the varsity basketball team.

-College career
+Syracuse University career

 Wallace began playing basketball as a freshman at Greece Athena High School in his hometown of Rochester, NY.
 As a high school junior, he began to draw attention from basketball programs and coaches in Central and Western New York, including from Syracuse University head coach Jim Boeheim.
 While Boeheim was recruiting Wallace, Syracuse's basketball program was being investigated by the NCAA.
 Two years of investigations culminated in the program losing one scholarship for both the 1993–94 and 1994–95 academic years, and a postseason ban for the 1992–93 season, As a high school senior, Wallace was named to the 1992 McDonald's All-American Team, alongside notable future NBA and college players Jason Kidd, Tony Delk, and Corliss Williamson.

-Freshman year at Syracuse (1992–93)
+Freshman year (1992–93)

-In spite of the ongoing investigations, Wallace honored his letter of intend to attend Syracuse and arrived on campus in the fall of 1992.
+In spite of the ongoing investigations, Wallace honored his letter of intent to attend Syracuse and arrived on campus in the fall of 1992.
 Wallace started all 29 games for the Orange as a freshman, averaging 11.1 points and 7.6 rebounds per game.
 The postseason ban prevented Syracuse from competing in the NCAA Tournament, but the team finished with a 20–9 record and advanced to the Big East Championship, losing to Seton Hall 103–70 in Madison Square Garden.